aisk/timeout/README.md

-# timeout - macOS Compatible timeout Command
+# timeout - GNU Coreutils Compatible timeout Command

 A standalone implementation of the `timeout` command.